EnigmaVSSUT/EnigmaNewWebsite/README.md

 **DEMO_HERE** : https://enigmavssut.github.io/EnigmaNewWebsite/.

+##Change Log:
+1. Positioned Enigma-logo-particles as a responsive background.

 ## Work to be done :hammer_and_wrench:

 - **PAGE_1** : Basic structure will remain as it is and